War in Somalia (2006–2009): Rise of the insurgency (February–April 2007)

-Early 2007 saw Somalis rally behind what was referred to as the muqawama (resistance) or kacdoon (uprising).
-In late February and early March 2007, insurgent attacks on ENDF/TFG forces in Mogadishu became a daily occurrence, growing in both complexity and sophistication.
-During March, the resistance began in earnest with units of Somali guerillas engaging in hit-and-run attacks on Ethiopian military positions in Mogadishu.
+Early 2007 saw Somalis rally behind what was referred to as the Muqawama (resistance) or Kacdoon (uprising).
+The presence of the Ethiopians proved to be deeply unpopular and fomented the rise of an insurgency.
+Former commanders of the Somali National Army had joined the Muqawama and trained recruits in small arms fire.
+Both the insurgency and the Ethiopian backed TFG began to use child soldiers.
+In late February and early March 2007, attacks on ENDF/TFG forces in Mogadishu became a daily occurrence, growing in both complexity and sophistication.

+During March, the resistance began in earnest with units of Somali guerillas engaging in routine hit-and-run attacks on Ethiopian military positions in Mogadishu.
 The Ethiopian military response was characterized by large scale and indiscriminate artillery and aerial bombardments of civilian areas.
-That month Ethiopian and TFG troops began suffering mounting casualties to the insurgency.
-On 15 March 2007, TFG President Abdullahi Yusuf accused ICU rebels in Mogadishu of being responsible for shelling Villa Somalia with mortars moments after he arrived.
-In a telephone interview with al-Sharq al-Awsat, President Yusuf declared that no ICU leadership would be allowed to partake in the national reconciliation process.
+Ethiopian and TFG troops began suffering mounting casualties to the insurgency.
+TFG President Abdullahi Yusuf declared in a telephone interview with al-Sharq al-Awsat that no ICU leadership would be allowed to partake in the national reconciliation process.
 In the ensuing days, insurgent activities intensified further.
-Between 16 and 18 March 2007, there was a rapid escalation in attacks, accompanied by an increase in mortar fire volume.
+Between 16 and 18 March 2007, there was a rapid escalation in attacks.
 A large ENDF convoy was ambushed, leading to a major battle near Mogadishu port, and a high-ranking TFG regional police commander was assassinated in Kismayo.
-The TFG soon began to run into increasing opposition from remnants of the Islamic Courts Union, and despite moving much of the government in January to Mogadishu, many ministers chose to remain in Baidoa.
+The TFG began to run into increasing opposition from remnants of the Islamic Courts Union, and despite moving much of the government in January to Mogadishu, many ministers chose to remain in Baidoa.